stfc-sciml/sciml-bench/sciml_bench/docs/benchmarks/stemdl_classification.md

 [3] N Laanait, J Yin, A Borisevich, “Towards a Universal Classifier for Crystallographic Space Groups”, SMC data challenges, 2020.
 [4] Jin Pan, “Probability Flow for Classifying Crystallographic Space Groups”, SMC 2020.
 [5] N Laanait, J Romero, J Yin, M Young, S Treichler, V Starchenko, A Borisevich, A Sergeev, M Matheson, “Exascale deep learning for scientific inverse problems”, arxiv:1909.11150, 2019.

-The benchmark, when run, by default, utilises the GPU if one available.
-The benchmark does not support distributed training, and such, will not make use of more than one GPU, even if available.

-For training use this command: sciml-bench run --mode training optical_damage

-For inference use this command: sciml-bench run --mode inference --model ~/sciml_bench/models/optical_damage/opticsModel.h5 --dataset_dir ~/sciml_bench/datasets/optical_damage_ds1 optical_damage

-The benchmark uses on the following default parameters (update this section):

-* Batch size: `batch_size` = 32
-* Number of epochs: `epochs` = 1
-* Learning rate: `lr` = 0.01